DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

     return assistantName;
 }
 ```
-#### Get an Answer from the Assistant
+#### Communicate with the Assistant

-Once complete, each time a user sends a message, the `onMessageSend` event is triggered to pass the request to the assistant:
+Each time a user sends a message, the `onMessageSend` event handler passes the request to the assistant:

 ```js
 //...